 The government-wide statements report information about the Academy as a whole using accounting methods similar to those used by private-sector companies.
-The Statement of Net Position includes all of the Academy's assets and liabilities.
+The Statement of Net Position includes all of the Academy's assets and deferred outflows of resources and liabilities and deferred inflows of resources.
 All of the current year's revenues and expenses are accounted for in the Statement of Activities regardless of when cash is received or paid.